Pauwlo/Bro/Install/README.md

 Download, install and start [7-Zip](https://www.7-zip.org/).

-Go to **Tools** -> **Options** -> **7-Zip** tab.

-Only check the following context menu items:

-- Extract files...
-- Extract here
-- Extract to <Folder>
-- Add to archive...
-- Add to <Archive>.zip

-Click OK and close 7-Zip.

-Run script: `Create dummy files & add 7z to Path`.
+Run script: `Configure 7z & create dummy files`.
 Copy the 2 files from this repo in **Software/7-Zip** on your computer, and double-click the shortcut.
 Remove the files afterwards.

 This script will create dummy files on your desktop so you can easily set 7-Zip as the default application for: